Antipurity/sensor-network/docs/ROADMAP.md

                 - ✓ Display each object's benchmark results, with all per-metric plots (copy plotting code from Conceptual).
                 - ✓ Allow switching between mean/median/all views for a fuller view of performance.
             - ✓ Benchmark sending+handling, from `1`-filled data to `-1`-filled feedback.
 We want to know the throughput (bytes/sec) and memory pressure (bytes/cell), for 4-number and 64-number cells, measured over █ minutes of running.
-        - ✓ `.docs()`, which traverses `sn` and accumulates all `docs` strings into a Markdown string.
+        - ✓ `.docs()`, which traverses `sn` and transformes all `docs` strings into a Markdown string.
             - ✓ Parents should become sections, into which their children belong.
             - ✓ Make a table of contents at the top, with refs to the top at every section heading.
             - ✓ Make `npm run doc` import the library and call this and write its result to `docs/DOCS.md`.
-        - ✓ Ability to de/serialize sensors/accumulators/handlers, so that users can pick up power-ups at the press of a button.
+        - ✓ Ability to de/serialize sensors/transforms/handlers, so that users can pick up power-ups at the press of a button.
             - ✓ Have the `.needsExtensionAPI() → null|string` method on `Sensor`s, returning `null` by default, but can return `''` or `'tabs'`.
 Let users control which parts of the `chrome` API the extension can see.
                 - ⋯ Actually use it in an extension.
     - ⋯ Reasonable defaults, decided by the user and not the handler, in separate `import`ed files, or maybe their own NPM modules (though they *are* small):
-        - ⋯ Make `main.js` import modules that import it and export classes that inherit sensors/accumulators/handlers, by having getters that patch themselves on use.
+        - ⋯ Make `main.js` import modules that import it and export classes that inherit sensors/transforms/handlers, by having getters that patch themselves on use.
         - ⋯ `.Sensor`:
             - ⋯ Actual sensors, with "observe the hardware" (no feedback) and "visualize effects in-page" (feedback, with data's error being `1`) modes, and UI visualization where possible:
                 - ⋯ Keyboard.
-Variants:
-                    - ⋯ Put all keys in one strip, in lexicographically-first order.
+                    - ❌ Put all keys in one strip, in lexicographically-first order.
+Or use a spatially-grouped QWERTY key layout.
+Or have a separate cell for every possible key, for max precision.
+(Too data-inefficient.)
+                    - ⋯ One-hot-encode or MD5-hash the key, and have like 3 observation or action cells.
-                    - ⋯ Spatially-grouped QWERTY key layout.
+                - ⋯ Pointer (mouse/touch).
+                    - ⋯ `targets: [..., {x,y,active}, ...] = Video.pointers()`: the objects to update.
+Share this with `Video` to be able to move virtual pointers.
-                    - ⋯ Every key has its own cell.
+                        - ⋯ `Video.pointers` → `Pointer.tab`.
+                        - ⋯ Make `Pointer.tab()` return the exact same array if called many times, don't attach new event listeners.
-                - ⋯ Mouse.
+                        - ⋯ Optionally have `.update()`, set by `Pointer.tab()`:
-                    - ⋯ Expose `{x:…,y:…}` on the object itself, 0…1.
+                            - ⋯ Movement fires pointer move/over/out events; rising/falling `active` edge fires up/down events.
-                    - ⋯ The first mouse can control the actual mouse, though only with [non-trusted events](https://developer.mozilla.org/en-US/docs/Web/API/Event/isTrusted).
-The rest only update `{x:…,y:…}`, and can be used in videos.
+                            - ⋯ The first item `.isPrimary` and `'mouse'`, the rest are `'touch'`.
-                        - ⋯ Main mouse movement fires mouse/pointer move/over/out events.
+                            - ⋯ Test whether mouse/touch event listeners are triggered by pointer events, and if not, dispatch them too.
                             - ⋯ To display hover-states, use ancient magic: go through all CSS rules in all stylesheets and in every new stylesheet, and duplicate those with `:hover` to use a class, which main-mouse-movement sets.
-                    - ⋯ (May need an actual visualization elem, because pseudo-moving the mouse in the extension is not visualization.)
+                    - ⋯ If an observation: a cell per pointer (dynamically created/destroyed), report x/y and is-it-pressed.
+(And possibly width, height, pressure, tangentialPressure, tiltX, tiltY, twist, pointerType, isPrimary.)
+                    - ⋯ If an action: on feedback, update the `{x,y}` objects, and create [non-trusted](https://developer.mozilla.org/en-US/docs/Web/API/Event/isTrusted)[ pointer events](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent/PointerEvent) (the first item is primary and `'mouse'`, the rest are `'touch'`) if possible to make the DOM aware.
+                    - ⋯ `visualize({data, cellShape}, elem)`, showing round points.
                 - ⋯ Scroll, exposing not just at top-level but in hierarchy levels: current X/Y and max X/Y scroll position; non-existent ones are 0s.
 Occupy only 1 cell.
                 - ✓ Video: `Video`.
                     - ✓ `source`: `<canvas>` or `<video>` or `<img>` or `MediaStream` or a function to one of those.